+What if I've got other injuries?
 If you have sprained or torn any of the knee ligaments or damaged the knee cartilage, you really should work with a physical therapist on a rehab programme to ensure you regain full motion, strength, flexibility and stability at the knee.
 It will also help to reduce the recovery time.
 You may need crutches or a knee brace for a period of time.

-There are a couple of things you can do to reduce the risk of a hyperextended knee
+There are a couple of things you can do to reduce the risk of a hyperextended knee:

-The normal range of movement at the knee is 0-135 degrees i.e. fully straight (0) to fully bent (135).
+The normal range of movement at the knee is 0-135 degrees i.e. fully straight (0o) to fully bent (135o).
 If the knee extends more than 10 degrees past neutral, that is classed as hyperextension.

 Genu recurvatum is more common in women due to increased ligament laxity and there is often a genetic link.

 Treatment for genu recurvatum usually involves:

 Knee hyperextension occurs when the knee joint is extended beyond its normal range of motion, leading to pain and discomfort.
 Common causes of a hyperextended knee are overstretching or straining of the knee ligaments or muscles, accidents or falls onto the knee, or improper lifting.

 Hyperextended knee treatment typically involves rest, physical therapy, non-steroidal anti-inflammatory drugs (NSAIDs) for pain relief, and ice and compressive wraps to reduce inflammation and swelling.
 In more severe cases, surgery may be needed to repair any damage in the knee joint.